MasterCloudApps/3.1.Computacion-en-la-nube/tema5/spring-cloud-aws-sample/README.md

 * Ensure Default VPC is enabled
 * Ensure Publicly accessible is yes
 * VPC security group: choose the security group previously created
-* Database name: springaws
+* Database name: springaws (you'll need to open the _advanced settings_ in order to see this option)
 * Launch!!

 ### Create an S3 bucket

-Finally, create an S3 bucket, name it `spring-cloud-aws-sample` and give read permissions to anonymous users.
+Finally, create an S3 bucket, name it `spring-cloud-aws-sample` and give it read permissions to anonymous users.
 Just copy and paste this aws policy to enable anonymous read access:

 	{
 	  "Version":"2012-10-17",